 You may recall that we advised you a few weeks ago about changes to the Licensing Act which would allow Local Authorities to suspend Premises Licences for non-payment of the annual fee.
-This measure came into effect on the 25 April.
+This measure came into effect on 25 April 2011.

 We have been made aware that a number of Licensing Authorities are already embracing these new powers.

 The Law requires Local Authorities to make a demand for payment.
 This is now being done by some Authorities in the form of a letter giving fourteen days notice to pay.
 If payment is not received by the end of that fourteen day period then the Local Authority can move to give the Premises Licence Holder notice of their intention to suspend the Premises Licence by giving not less than two working days notice.
 Local Authorities are encouraged to give longer notice.